There is something that fluctuates even more than the stock market in investing – and that’s investor sentiment.

 Today roughly nobody except institutional investors bothers with individual technology shares – yet the Nasdaq tech market in the US has been quietly beating the Dow and the S&P 500 for months.

-Maybe the seeds are being planted for a new boom in technology share investing:
+I went on to speculate that the seeds were being planted for a new boom in technology shares:

 - The first shoots will be obscure magazine articles on the Nasdaq’s recovery.